Approximating Competitive Equilibrium by Nash Welfare: Models and definitions

 \subsection{Nash welfare}

-\begin{Definition} Given a Fisher market instance, the \emph{Nash welfare} of an allocation $\my\in\Rp^{\agents\times \goods}$ is the weighted geometric mean of their utilities, namely,
+\begin{Definition} Given a Fisher market instance, the \emph{Nash welfare} of an allocation $(\my_i)_{i\in \agents}$ is the weighted geometric mean of their utilities, namely,

-The allocation $\my\in\Rp^{\agents\times \goods}$ \emph{maximizes the (weighted) Nash welfare}, if its Nash welfare is maximal along all allocations with $\sum_{i\in\agents} y_{ij} \leq 1$ for all $j\in\goods$, $\my\ge\0$. \end{Definition} Note that the Nash welfare maximizing allocations are precisely the optimal solutions to \emph{Eisenberg--Gale convex program}~\cite{eisenberg1959consensus}.
+The allocation $(\my_i)_{i\in \agents}$ \emph{maximizes the (weighted) Nash welfare}, if it achieves the highest Nash welfare among all allocations satisfying $\sum_{i\in\agents} y_{ij} \leq 1$ for all $j\in\goods$. \end{Definition} It is well known that the Nash welfare maximizing allocations correspond exactly to the optimal solutions of the convex program introduced by~\citet{eisenberg1959consensus}.

 The Lagrangian dual of \eqref{def:log-NSW} can be written as